ericwhyne/open-catalog-generator/README.md

 			]
 		}

-4. Now that we know the column names from the Examples tab schema, we can choose which columns to display in the tab.
+4. Now that we know the column names from the Items tab schema, we can choose which columns to display in the tab.
    Update the display fields in the program schema of file 00-schema-examples.json(line ~25).

-		"Display Examples Columns":[
+		"Display Items Columns":[
 			   ...
 		  ],